Add pagination component to Wagtail

 Notes:

-Next, let's add add pagination component to the wagtail_bootstrap_blog/templates/blog/blog_page.html
+Next, let's add pagination component to the wagtail_app/templates/blog/blog_page.html

 {# Pagination #}